Left and Center: Audrey circa, 1977

 Height and Weight: 5’4″ and 115 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Audrey was diagnosed with hebephrenic schizophrenia at age 15 in 1974, she reportedly heard voices and became paranoid as a result and was taking large doses of the anti-psychotic medication Thorazine, she was under a doctors care at the time of her 1977 disappearance and she functions at the level of a 14 year old teenager, she has freckles on her nose, cheeks, hands, and shoulders and has a distinctive gap between her upper front teeth which was about a sixth of a inch wide at the time, Nerenberg was known to smoke cigarettes at the time she disappeared
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Audrey was diagnosed with hebephrenic schizophrenia at age 15 in 1974, she reportedly heard voices and became paranoid as a result and was taking large doses of the anti-psychotic medication Thorazine, she was under a doctors care at the time of her 1977 disappearance and she functions at the level of a 14 year old teenager, she has freckles on her nose, cheeks, hands, and shoulders and has a distinctive gap between her upper front teeth which was about a sixth of a inch wide at the time, Nerenberg was known to smoke cigarettes at the time she disappeared

 Clothing/Jewelry Description: A blue tube top, a piece of blue jeans or shorts that were possible bleached, a sweater tied around her waist, open toed clear plastic sandals, Audrey was last known to be carrying a small brown shoulder bag which contained $2 in cash

 Audrey Nerenberg was last seen in Staten Island, New York on July 15th 1977.
 She was last seen leaving her family’s residence in the 1200 block of Ryder Street in the Canarsie section of Brooklyn, New York at approximately 2:00 pm.
 Nerenberg told her mother that she was simply walking to the store two blocks away to purchase cigarettes.
 She was never seen again.